lordmauve/pgzero/doc/introduction.rst

     alien.topright = 0, 10

 Note how you can assign to ``topright`` to move the alien actor by its top-right corner.
-If the right-hand edge of the alien is at ``0``, the the alien is just offscreen to the left.
+If the right-hand edge of the alien is at ``0``, the alien is just offscreen to the left.
 Now let's make it move.
 Add the following code to the bottom of the file::